 Though online educational programs afford students a greater degree of freedom and flexibility, accredited programs have the same demanding criteria and standards.
 Earning an online EdD takes at least three years, and the program requires completion of approximately 60 credit hours along with research and a dissertation.
 Even fully online programs often require students to attend some in-person classes and workshops, often scheduled for weekends two or three times per year.

 Once on the path to an advanced education degree, you’ll likely be forced to choose either an EdD or PhD program.
 Both are high-level degrees that offer high-quality education that qualifies graduates for a range of career opportunities, but there are differences between the two.

-While a doctor of education (EdD) is a professional degree that leans towards the practice of teaching, a doctor of philosophy (PhD) in Education is oriented towards research and teaching at the post-secondary level.
+While a doctor of education (EdD) is a professional degree that leans toward the practice of teaching, a doctor of philosophy (PhD) in Education is oriented toward research and teaching at the post-secondary level.
 PhD graduates focus on generating new knowledge while EdD graduates act on that knowledge, applying it for the betterment of their organization, institution, or community.

 Courses in Online EdD Programs